di98feja/RagnarsRokare/ServerPasswordHelper/readme.md

 "C:\Steam\steamapps\common\Valheim\valheim.exe" +connect <serveradress:port> +password <myPassw0rd>
 This will allow you connect to the server without any typing.

-Built in is also an autosave that remembers the last server IP-adress entered into the connect dialog.

 The code can be found at https://github.com/di98feja/RagnarsRokare

 We hope you find this little mod useful!